BlackNinja707/BlackNinja707/README.md

   - 📜 Writing **Solidity & Rust, Move, FunC Contracts** with a strong emphasis on **security** and **gas optimization**.
   - 🔗 Integrating smart contracts into traditional applications to create hybrid systems.
   - DL/ML
-## On the Horizon
-- 🌱 I'm currently delving into the world of **Technical Content Writing**.
-  - ✍️ Sharing my knowledge and experience through blogging platforms and technical documentation.
-- 💡 Always eager to learn, I dedicate my free time to exploring the latest software technologies.
-  - 🏗️ Experimenting with new frameworks and languages to stay ahead in the fast-paced tech landscape.

 ## Goals
 - 🤔 I’m looking forward to connecting and exchanging ideas with other developers in the tech community.